 Who Should Attend

-Leadership+Design Bootcamp is especially relevant to K-20 educators and school leaders (widely defined) who have some familiarity with design thinking but are ready to learn and practice human-centered design in greater depth in their leadership and school change efforts.
+Leadership+Design Bootcamp is especially relevant to K-20 educators and school leaders (widely defined) who have some familiarity with design thinking but are ready to learn and practice human-centered design in greater depth in their leadership and school change efforts, and/or explore how design thinking approaches might deepen their school's connection to the local community.

 Bootcamps are open to curious souls serving in all different roles, including: